 Now, mind you, we’re all about the “leave no trace” approach, but if you did happen to accidentally leave an Earth’s Natural Alternative Sugarcane Fiber plate behind at your campsite, it wouldn’t be that big of a deal.
-Not only are these plant-fiber dishes recyclable, they are compostable.
+Not only are these plant-fiber dishes recyclable, but they are also compostable.
 These affordable 10-inch plates are made from the stalks of sugarcane plants, a material that would usually be discarded, and are unbleached, dye-free, and made without any tree fibers.

 Naturally Chic Palm Leaf Bowls

-Wood Trove Wooden Disposable Cutlery
+Woodable Wooden Disposable Cutlery

 Govino Go Anywhere Beer Glasses